fmangio/topic_tasseographeR/README.md

 ### Topic function validation

 **Elections (Topic 5).**
-Topic 5 is hypothesized to employ inclusive pronouns associated with “us-versus-them” electoral rhetoric.
+After topic rendering, Topic 5 (labelled as "elections") is hypothesized to employ inclusive pronouns associated with “us-versus-them” electoral rhetoric.
+To check for the presence of first person plural pronouns, usually removed during pre-processing, we can:

 1. Open the Topic Function TasseographeR app:
    https://fmangio.shinyapps.io/topic_function_score/